lla4um/hpe-df-eye-in-the-sky/README.md

     Single VM is usually enough.
     10GB RAM recommended.
     50GB storage.

+    Run in NAT mode on VM. port forward any Data Fabric ports you may need as well as UDP 9000 and UDP 6038 You can use two NIC on the host
-    One NIC connected to the host network
+    One host NIC connected to the normal network
+    One host NIC on tello network for drone communications

+    use the single node instgall package and add in ojai and streams clients manualy is a simple way for minimal data fabric configuration

     3-2/ Edge nodes
     1GB RAM
     10GB disk

     Two NICs : one connected to the cluster, one bridged to a WiFi interface to connect the drone.

     <hr>